SafeG3Ar/gid-planner/README.md

 Glen:
 - use mongoDB Atlas for collections.
-- Assist with implementing Calender API
+- Assist with implementing Calender API and lists
 - Assist with implementing Task Form
 - Managing collections
 - Assisting with functionality
+- Continue to implement Iroh dynamic testing

 Angela:
 - Make UI adjustments to forms